commonsharp/SurvivalProject-Server/README.md

 **@guild-join [guild-name]** - joins the guild [guild-name].

 # TODO
+- [ ] Rename each SQL table according to the naming convention.
 - [x] Remove the QuestDeathHandler and use NewVersionQuestDeathHandler instead, for every quest related death.
 - [x] Change userSessions to an array of fixed size, instead of an ArrayList. - **Actually used an ArrayList with a different starting capacity.
 Much better.**
 - [x] Make the Database.isConnected function a bit more efficient by checking if the user exists in userSessions.
 It should be faster than calling the database.
 Then we can also remove the isConnected column in the database.